-Since 2013, poisoning has been the leading cause of preventable death in the United States followed by motor-vehicle crashes and fall deaths.
+Since 2013, poisoning has been the leading cause of preventable death in the United States.
+In 2019, falls overtook motor-vehicle crashes to be the second leading cause of preventable death.
 The prevalence of poisoning deaths nationally is being driven by the opioid drug overdose epidemic, while fall deaths are predominantly among individuals 65 and older.
 However, as shown below, the ranking of preventable death causes does vary by state.

 - Data Table